 This includes acupuncture, yoga, Menastil - a product made especially for menstrual pain, Arnica - a homeopathic treatment, and there are various dietary supplements that can really help with pain.
 The details of many natural pain treatments and supplements is found HERE

-By using some of these natural treatments you will give your body a better chance to deal with endometriosis and reduce your symptoms.
-You need to be committed to maintain improvements and not 'fall off the wagon'.
+By using some of these natural remedies you will give your body much needed support which will help you to deal with endometriosis and reduce your symptoms.
+You need to be committed to maintain improvements as some remedies, like certain supplements take time to build up in the body.

-Some women have seen their symptoms improve very quickly using these natural methods and have adapted to the changes they have taken, to ensure continued improvements in their health and .stop endometriosis controlling their lives.
+Many women have seen their symptoms improve using natural methods and have adapted to the changes they have taken, to ensure continued improvements in their health and stop endometriosis controlling their lives.

 About the Author